JohnnySusp/LegalFedLLM/README.md

 Sample IDs are not renumbered after splitting.

+For GLD specifically, dependent top-level follow-up Q&A pairs are grouped by the source-specific importer **before** this generic split runs.
+The original question and answer wording is preserved and concatenated in source order.
+This prevents a base question and its dependent follow-up from being separated between D^P and D^V without changing the generic `ReferenceSample` schema.

+Where a GLD section contains repeated short questions under different internal subheadings, approved source subheadings are appended to the canonical `section` value so that the resulting prompts remain unambiguous.

 ### Real-data and mock-data modes

 When the Coordinator is configured with real dataset paths, it: